react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 #### `headerShown`

 Whether to show or hide the header for the screen.
-The header is shown by default unless:

-- The `headerMode` prop on the navigator was set to `none`.
+The header is shown by default unless the `headerMode` prop on the navigator was set to `none`.
-- The screen is in a stack nested in another stack navigator's screen which has a header.

 Setting this to `false` hides the header.
-When the header is hidden in a nested stack, you can explicitly set it to `true` to show it.

 #### `headerTitle`